Workday Integration Consulting

 New vendor integrations, benefit carrier feeds, and reporting requests sitting in a queue — because the team is too busy putting out fires to build anything new.

-The system is supposed to serve you
+The system should serve you

 Large system integrators are built for enterprise-scale rollouts.
 When the implementation closes and the team moves on, mid-market organizations — universities, healthcare providers, government agencies, and growing companies — are often left with integrations that technically "work" but don't actually solve the problems that matter.
+Sometimes they're left with a backlog of 'non-critical' implementation tasks, but without the bandwidth to actually knock them out.

 I specialize in exactly this gap.
-With 9+ years of Workday integration experience across HCM, Benefits, Payroll, Absence, Talent, Time Tracking, Student, and Recruiting modules, I can step into a struggling integration environment, identify what's actually broken, and fix it in a way your team can maintain after I leave.
+With 10+ years of Workday integration experience across HCM, Benefits, Payroll, Absence, Talent, Time Tracking, Student, and Recruiting modules, I can step into a struggling integration environment, identify what's actually broken, and fix it in a way your team can maintain after I leave.

 • HRIS Directors managing Workday without a dedicated integration developer